Faruhiz/MediScan/README.md

 ### 6. **File Upload Protocols**
    - use `multipart/form-data` in RESTful APIs to upload images.
-   - Ensure that large files are handled properly, perhaps with chunked uploads if necessary.

 ### 7. **Error Handling**
    - Implement error handling for all APIs.

 ### 8. **Logging and Monitoring**
-   - Implement logging for API requests and responses, especially for errors.
-   - Consider using monitoring tools to track API performance and health.

 ## Datasets